 - Distributions made as part of a series of substantially equal periodic payments over your life expectancy or the life expectancies of you and your designated beneficiary.
 If these distributions are from a qualified plan other than an IRA, you must separate from service with this employer before the payments begin for this exception to apply.

-- Distributions to the extent you have deductible medical expenses that exceed 10% of your adjusted gross income (7.5% if you or your spouse is 65 or over) whether or not you itemize your deductions for the year.
+- Distributions to the extent you have deductible medical expenses that exceed 10% of your adjusted gross income (7.5% if you or your spouse is age 65 or over) whether or not you itemize your deductions for the year.
 The 7.5% limitation is a temporary exemption from January 1, 2013 to December 31, 2016 for individuals age 65 and older and their spouses.
-For additional information, see our questions and answers.
+For additional information, see Questions and Answers: Changes to the Itemized Deduction for 2014 Medical Expenses on IRS.gov.
 For more information on medical expenses, refer to Topic 502.

 - Distributions made due to an IRS levy of the plan under section 6331.

 - Distributions that are qualified reservist distributions.
-Generally, these are distributions made to individuals that are called to active duty for at least 180 days after September 11, 2001.
+Generally, these are distributions made to individuals called to active duty for at least 180 days after September 11, 2001.